DLR-terrabyte/terrapi/docs/raw/item-create.md

     * Default: `None`
     * Usage: `--id`

-    ID of the Collection.
-If specified will overwrite the ID in the Collection JSON
+    ID of the Item.
+If specified will overwrite the ID in the Item JSON